After a 51-year life at sea, the SS Rotterdam now resides permanently at home in the Netherlands’ city, as a hotel and visitor attraction.

 Travelling artists, ship-builders or tattoo-makers, there’s something about Rotterdam that encourages the people within it to craft, to create, to make better.

 But I think my favourite story of the day was from a man — whose name I did not pry for — who has spent his entire life on cruise ships, and a huge percentage of it on the SS Rotterdam.
 Even though he is now retired, he spends as much time as he can as a paying customer on some of the world’s best cruise liners.
 “Doesn’t that cost a lot of money?” asked my mum.
 “Yes, but you can’t take it with you, can you,” he laughed.

 This ‘live for the moment’ attitude is perhaps the best way I can describe the sense of Rotterdam.
 The city’s vibe is laid-back but filled of spontaneous opportunity.
 Wall art and neon signs spread throughout encourage reflection and contemplation — the words BREATHE, WALK, DIE are written above the buildings as you enter the museum district.

 This need to philosophise and seize the day is in fact one of the reasons why I was drawn to tattoos.
 You can’t enjoy your memories once you’re gone so you may as well make the most of them while you can — whether that’s re-visiting them in person, in your mind or on your skin.

-The above article was written and first published in August 2017.
+The above article was written and first published in June 2017 for Visit Holland.